Water pipit: Feeding

 The water pipit's feeding habitat is damp grassland, rather than the rocky coasts favoured by the Eurasian rock pipit.
 The water pipit feeds mainly on a wide range of invertebrates, including crickets and grasshoppers, beetles, snails, millipedes and spiders.
 Barkflies, true flies, caterpillars and homopterans can form a large part of the diet of fledglings.
 Birds close to snow fields take insects specialised for that habitat such as the springtails Isotoma saltans (the glacier flea) and I. nivalis, and the scorpion fly Boreus izyemalis.

 Birds normally forage alone or in pairs; in bad weather, foraging is more frequent and involves longer flights, and may be concentrated around marmot burrow entrances.
 Prey items average 8.3 mm in length and are mainly hunted on foot, although flying insects are occasionally caught in the air.
 Some plant material is taken, and one study on the border of Czechoslovakia and Poland found that 75% of the diet by volume consisted of algae, specifically Ulothrix zonata, despite large numbers of insects being available.

 In areas with acidic soils, there is less calcium available, potentially leading to thinner egg shells.
 In such locations, pipits are more likely to select snails and similar prey with calcium-rich shells than is the case in limestone terrain.

 Predators and parasites

-The water pipit is hunted by birds of prey including the Eleonora's falcon, and eggs and young may be taken by terrestrial predators including stoats and snakes.
+The water pipit is hunted by birds of prey including Eleonora's falcon, and eggs and young may be taken by terrestrial predators including stoats and snakes.
 As with other members of its genus, the water pipit is a host of the common cuckoo, a brood parasite.
 Eggs of cuckoos that specialise in parasitising pipits are similar in appearance to those of their hosts.

 A new species of feather mite, Proctophyllodes schwerinensis, was discovered on the water pipit, which is also a host to the fleas Ceratophyllus borealis and Dasypsyllus gallinulae.
 Along with other Motacillidae species, the water pipit is a host of the protozoan parasite Haemoproteus anthi.